rlouf/blog/content/post/introduce_mcx.md

 # A simple API

-The difficulty of designing a user-friendly API for a Probabilistic Programming Language stems for the deceiving simplicity of the mathematical representation of graphical models:
+Designing a user-friendly API for a Probabilistic Programming Language (PPLs) is cursed by the deceiving simplicity of the mathematical representation of graphical models:

 ```